 The Offence Of Producing Dangerous Drugs

-- the person to whom the thing is supplied is a minor under 16 years; or
+- is a minor under 16 years; or

-- the person to whom the thing is supplied is a minor who is 16 years or more; or
+- is a minor who is 16 years or more; or

-- the person to whom the thing is supplied does not know he or she is being supplied with the thing.
+- does not know he or she is being supplied with the thing.

-The maximum penalty for the above aggravated circumstances range between 20 and 25 years imprisonment.
+The maximum penalty for the above aggravated circumstances ranges between 20 and 25 years imprisonment.